Best canals in Amsterdam

 Groenburgwal is also a populair hangout for couples in love.
 Many of them attach a lock with their names on it on the nice old bridge.
 Because of that ritual this bridge has become a battle ground between the free market economy and local government regulators.
 The nearby shops keep on selling locks, whereas city hall makes sure that all locks are regularly removed from the bridge.

-Herengracht is one of the four main canals in Amsterdam and considered to be the most prestigious.
+Herengracht is one of the four main canals in Amsterdam and widely considered to be the one of the prettiest canals and definitely the most prestigious.
 Top of the bill is the so called ‘Gouden Bocht’ (translated: ‘golden bend’).
 This is where the top class regents and rich merchants ruling the Dutch Republic in the 17th century built their impressive houses.
-Think of the Bill Gates and the Jeff Bezos of that era, having made their fortune in worldwide trading.
+Think of the Elon Musk, Bill Gates and Jeff Bezos of that era, having made their fortune in worldwide trading.

 Currently, the most notable regent living on Herengracht is the mayor of Amsterdam on number 502.
 Her name is Femke Halsema, the first ever female mayor of Amsterdam and also the first Amsterdam mayor that comes from Groen Links (the Green Party).